8ta4/quest/DONTREADME.md

 Instead, `quest` relies on event listeners in the content scripts.

 > How does the viewport adjust when you reveal an answer?
+(Planned)

 When you reveal an answer, the viewport automatically scrolls to the start of the current segment.
 Here's why: